 Tim Truzy has a small pack of happy and healthy rescued dogs.

-Indeed, our dog Rerun, a Rat Terrier, bonded with us as soon as we met.
+Indeed, our dog, Rerun, a Rat Terrier, bonded with us as soon as we met.
 We couldn’t resist bringing the charming canine home.
 The little guy is warm and playful, friendly, and loves a good meal.
 Although he fits right in with our little pack of dogs, we took precautions before going to the western part of the state to meet him.

 Things to Do Before Going to the Shelter

 Since shelters may have a limited number of leashes, we took one with us.
 We were also prepared with references.
 Our investment in time and effort proved productive.
-We decided he was a good match for us while exploring with the staff the concerns below.
+We decided he was a good match for us while exploring with the staff the concerns outlined below.

-What to Ask Before Adopting a Dog
+Important Questions to Ask Before Adopting a Dog

 Social Background Questions

-- What is his or her temperament?
+- What is the pet's temperament?

-Based on how Rerun greeted us, we determined that he had great people skills and a mild disposition.
+Based on how Rerun greeted us, we determined he had great people skills and a mild disposition.
 We also discovered Rerun lived with an individual who had to surrender him.
 The staff was uncertain if there were other animals at his previous home, but the terrier had been in the shelter for nearly two months.

 Medical Background Questions